koniarik/joque/README.md

 # joque

-C++20 library for ordered pararell execution of tasks.
+C++20 library for ordered parallel execution of tasks.

 Library implements similar behavior to `make` or `ninja`.
 User defines tasks that shall be processed and library takes care of executing those tasks in lazy manner, with respect to dependencies.